postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 Without `--config`, the script searches in this order:

-1. `/etc/mail/postfixadmin/vacation-php.conf`
+1. `/etc/mail/postfixadmin/vacation.ini`
-2. `/etc/postfixadmin/vacation-php.conf`
+2. `/etc/postfixadmin/vacation.ini`
-3. `vacation-php.conf` in the current working directory
+3. `vacation.ini` in the current working directory

 Show the selected path with: